moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 The team member on rotation is responsible for:

-- Checking the [Production Engineering issue tracker](https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/?sort=created_date&state=opened&first_page_size=20) throughout the week and ensuring new issues:
+- Checking the [Production Engineering issue tracker](https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/?sort=created_date&state=opened&first_page_size=20) throughout the week and ensuring new issues related to Foundations:
   - Have the correct labels (team, priority, workflow, any other applicable category labels)
   - Have a [weight](#issue-weighting).
   - Are assigned to an appropriate epic if applicable.